High-resolution models of the vertical shear instability: Methods

 \subsection{Units and diagnostics}

-For all of the models, the inner radius is used as the length unit, while the Keplerian velocity at the inner radius serves as the velocity unit.
-We denote by $\langle Q \rangle$ the azimuthal average of a 3D quantity $Q$, $\langle Q \rangle_t$ the time average of a quantity, which is taken over the entire simulation time unless otherwise mentioned, and by $\overline{Q}$ the azimuthal and vertical average over three scale heights $H$, defined through the meridional angle $\theta_\pm = \frac{\pi}{2}\pm\arcsin(3H/R)$:
+For all models, we use the inner radius as the length unit, while the Keplerian velocity at the inner radius serves as the velocity unit.
+The azimuthal average of a 3D quantity $Q$ is denoted $\langle Q \rangle$, the time average of a quantity is given by $\langle Q \rangle_t$ (taken over the entire simulation time unless otherwise specified), and the azimuthal and vertical average over three scale heights $H$ is denoted by $\overline{Q}$, defined through the meridional angle $\theta_\pm = \frac{\pi}{2}\pm\arcsin(3H/R)$: